Meet the GO transit constables who stopped an armed robbery and are getting honoured for bravery | CBC News

 When three GO Transit special constables started their shift Aug.
 5, they had no idea they would be forced to intervene in an armed robbery and ultimately be honoured for their bravery.

-Stephan Fahel, 37, Brent Strachan, 32, and Arjun Kapadiya, 25, will be recognized Friday at a Metrolinx board meeting for their "heroic" actions.
+Stephan Fahel, 37, Brent Strachan, 32, and Arjun Kapadiya, 25, were recognized Friday at a Metrolinx board meeting for their "heroic" actions.

 "It's always nice to be called a hero, but... we're all heroes because the people I work with would have done exactly the same thing," said Fahel.
 "It's definitely nice to hear it, and it's definitely nice to be appreciated for it, there's no doubt about it.